 - Some grated cheese

-- A hint of chilli powder – it helps keep Rudolph’s nose glowing red and will stop squirrels and rodents from stealing the food before Rudolph arrives!
+- A hint of chilli powder helps keep Rudolph's nose glowing red and will stop squirrels and rodents from stealing the food before Rudolph arrives!

 Reindeer cookie recipe

-- 500g wild bird seed mix (which may include sunflower hearts, naked rolled oats, dried mealworms, yellow millet, kibbled peanuts and black sunflower seeds)
+- 500g wild bird seed mix - this may include sunflower hearts, naked rolled oats, dried mealworms, yellow millet, kibbled peanuts and black sunflower seeds

-You’ll also need a saucepan, a spoon for mixing, a lined baking tray and some Christmas shaped cookie cutters (plastic cutters work better for this).
+You'll also need a saucepan, a spoon for mixing, a lined baking tray and Christmas-shaped cookie cutters (plastic cutters work better for this).

-- Ask a grown-up to melt the lard or suet in a saucepan over a low heat, but not to let it boil.
+- Ask a grown-up to melt the lard or suet in a saucepan over low heat.
+Don't let it boil!